Dan and Jennifer Gilbert to invest $ 500 million in Detroit neighborhoods | ExBulletin

 Over the past two years, Gilbert’s portfolio has undergone significant changes.
 He divested himself of nearly all of his casino holdings after selling Greektown Casino Hotel shortly before suffering a stroke, although he still had a “small passive interest” in Horseshoe Casino Baltimore, his door said. -speak.

+This development and three others received $ 618.1 million in so-called “transformational brownfield” funding through the Michigan Strategic Fund.

+Gilbert’s investments have primarily targeted areas in and around the downtown area, and many have expressed concerns that neighborhoods outside the larger 7.2-square-mile downtown area are n have not been affected by the wave of investment.

-– Kurt Nagl, Crain reporter at Detroit Business, contributed to this report.
+– Kirk Pinho, Crain’s senior reporter at Detroit Business, contributed to this report.

 This is breaking news and will be updated.